psteinb/meetingcpp2017/slides.md

 .]

-. . .

-__Can this be automated?
-YES!__

 :notes[

 - statistics offer much more feature rich interpretation
 - allows reproducibility of results
 - allows choice of tools for interpretation (Rmarkdown, jupyter notebooks, ...)
 - fight the in-silico crisis